abcxyz/jvs/docs/prober-and-monitoring.md

 }
 ```

-By default, alering is disabled, you are enable it by setting the following variables:
+By default, alering is disabled, you can enable it by setting the following variables:
 ```
 alert_enabled        = true
 prober_alert_enabled = true